 Above all else ingenuity was evident in the mere fact that people managed to live in these conditions thus creating some remarkable feats of engineering such as 800 meters long tunnel which became a lifeline for blocked and isolated city.
 But some everyday items were also fascinating such as improvised oil lamps, handmade stoves and power generators made from car engines.

-During the siege there were more than 50 original theater plays performed in Sarajevo and at least 100 art exhibitions.
+During the Sarajevo siege there were more than 50 original theater plays performed in Sarajevo and at least 100 art exhibitions.
 Sarajevo film festival, now one of the most successful festivals in the Balkans, was founded in 1995, during the siege, when it wasn’t likely that it would have any future.

-Our guides will also show you Sarajevo cemeteries, older ones which still overlook the city, and more recent ones, many of which have been built during the siege.
+Our Sarajevo local guide will also show you Sarajevo cemeteries, older ones which still overlook the city, and more recent ones, many of which have been built during the siege.
 Many cemeteries inside the city are “mixed” which means that Muslims, Jews, Catholic and Orthodox Christians and atheists are all buried next to each other which shows that even in death people of Sarajevo are together, once again living up to reputation of Sarajevo being little Jerusalem.

 In 1984 The Winter Olympic Games took place in Sarajevo and Trebevic was one of the Olympic Mountains since the luge track was built there specifically for this occasion.
 The same place was one of the strongholds of the aggressors who used the vantage points, which once upon a time attracted both locals and foreigners to admire the city, as launching ground for their heavy artillery.
 Hotels, space observatory, even the cable car were all destroyed during the war and the luge track, although not completely destroyed, was damaged and is not being used any more.